 11. Do pack a basic first aid kit

 It always pays to be well prepared when travelling with kids so pack a basic first aid kit compromising plasters, antiseptic cream, bug repellent as well as child ibuprofen and infant paracetamol suspension.
+If any of your family suffers from anxiety, do not forget to order cannabis products from the best online dispensary canada and add it to your kit.
 It’s better to have it and not need it than to need it and not have it, after all!

 12. Do scan and email documents to yourself

 That includes your passport, travel insurance documents and accommodation details.
 If you lose the hard copies you will still have access to the information needed to report or recover.

 The kids will love it, it’s entertaining and it doesn’t take up much space at all.

 14. Do pack something the children haven’t seen before

 Keep a supply of new toys and games that you can pull out of your hand luggage when the children start getting bored or restless. card games, magic writing boards (they’re more convenient than pencils and paper as the screen can be wiped clean and the ‘pen’ is attached and won’t roll away), reading books and travel games are all great ideas.
 They won’t take up much space either.